 When PMIP-based S5/S8 is used the EPS bearer identities of the default bearers are used to differentiate the PDN connections for a given APN, i.e. the MN-ID, the APN and the EPS bearer identity of the default EPS bearer identify the PDN connection.
 The Serving Gateway shall include the EPS bearer identity of the default EPS bearer if multiple PDN connections per APN are supported in the Proxy Binding Update messages.
 If the EPS bearer identity is included in a Proxy Binding Update, the PDN GW shall explicitly indicate the support of multiple PDN connections to a given APN.
 The MME is configured if the Serving GWs in its PLMN support multiple PDN connections to the same APN over PMIP based S5/S8.
-If the Serving GW does not support multiple PDN connection, the MME shall reject the PDN connectivity request.
-If the PDN GW does not support multiple PDN connections for a given APN, and the Serving GW supports multiple PDN connections for a given APN, and the Serving GW supports multiple PDN connections for a given APN, and the Serving GW supports multiple PDN connections for a given APN, and the Serving GW supports multiple PDN connections for a given APN, and the Serving GW supports multiple PDN connections for a given APN, and the Serving GW supports multiple PDN connection for an APN for which the Serving GW shall reject the PDN connection for an APN for which the Serving GW shall reject the PDN connection for an APN for which the Serving GW shall reject the PDN connection for an APN for which the Serving GW shall reject the PDN connection for an APN for which the Serving GW shall reject the PDN connection for an APN for which the Serving GW shall reject the PDN connection for an APN for which the Serving GW shall reject the PDN connection for an APN for which the UE already has an active PDN connection for an APN for which the UE already has an active PDN connection for an APN for which the UE already has an active PDN connection for an APN for which the UE already has an active PDN connection for an APN for whic
+If the Serving GW does not support multiple PDN connections to the same APN and the UE requests a PDN connection for an APN for which the UE already has an active PDN connections for a given APN, and the Serving GW supports multiple PDN connections to the same APN and the UE requests a PDN connection for an APN for which the UE already has an active PDN connection for an APN for which the UE already has an active PDN connection for an APN for which the UE already has an active PDN connection, the Serving GW shall reject the PDN connectivity request.